dharmafly/noodle/assets/svg-post/svg post.md

 Manipulating `background-image` SVG elements
 --------------------------

-The SVG background images (either as files or data URIs) were not only set as background images to elements (as with the main header), but set on the page in [generated content pseudo-elements] (http://nicolasgallagher.com/multiple-backgrounds-and-borders-with-css2/).
-[Example of generated content elements here] (http://jsfiddle.net/daneastwell/4zk5U/3/).
+The SVG background images (either as files or data URIs) were not only set as background images to elements (as with the main header), but set on the page in [generated content pseudo-elements](http://nicolasgallagher.com/multiple-backgrounds-and-borders-with-css2/).
+[Example of generated content elements here](http://jsfiddle.net/daneastwell/4zk5U/3/).

 This was to avoid any clash with existing background images and to give the decorative elements their own containers.